 Creating An About Page:

 So, you’ve started a blog but don’t have an about page.
 How do you add one to your site so you can utilize all the benefits we mentioned above?
-This is actually a pretty simple & easy task.
+This is actually a pretty simple & easy task for you as the site owner.
 To add an about page to your website all you need to do is log into your WordPress account admin dashboard.
 Click “Pages” on the lefthand menu.
 Then click “Add New Page”.
 From there, you’ll treat the About page just like a blog post and add your content.
 Add the title of the page, start writing the content, etc. just like you would for a blog post.
 Then publish the page, and add it to your main menu navigation bar.

 How To Add Your About Page To Your Navigation Bar